-Flight characteristics have been scaled to extrapolate full-scale dynamic behaviour in order to learn more about the BWB’s low speed flight control characteristics, particularly during take-off and landing.
+Flight characteristics have been scaled to extrapolate full-scale aerodynamic behaviour, in order to learn more about the BWB’s low-speed flight control characteristics, particularly during take-off and landing.
 The vehicles are 8.5% scale models with a wingspan of 6.4 metres and maximum take off mass of 230kgs.

-These prototype vehicles were built by Cranfield Aerospace, who provided two complete unmanned airborne vehicles and a ground control station to Boeing in accordance with requirements and specifications supplied by Boeing Research & Technology, Boeing’s advanced R&D unit.
+These prototype vehicles were built by Cranfield Aerospace, which provided two complete unmanned airborne vehicles and a ground control station to Boeing, in accordance with requirements and specifications supplied by Boeing Research & Technology (Boeing’s advanced R&D unit).

 It was critical to have optimized signal reception at a fixed ground location, irrespective of the aircraft’s location and orientation.
-The attributes of Cobham's blade antennas are proven having been used on other demanding applications including UAVs, World Rally Championship and Grand Prix race cars.
+The attributes of Cobham's blade antennas are well proven, having been used on other demanding applications including UAVs, and World Rally Championship and Grand Prix race cars.